james-world/monitoring/README.md

 The minimal configuration sets a global time interval for scraping jobs, and a single job to scrape prometheus itself.

+Execute `.\run_demo.ps1` from a powershell console to fire up a prometheus container and open a browser an the prometheus UI.

 ## Demo2 - Installing and Running Prometheus in Kubernetes

 Here we use a pod spec that uses an emptyDir volume mount for the tsdb.
 The emptyDir volume type is a folder provisioned in local node storage which is deleted when the pod is destoyed.
 The configuration is passed via a config map.

+Prerequisits: kubectl is installed and pointing to a valid cluster (minikube/docker desktop is fine)

 To configure this from the Demo2 folder run: